 I drank Tili Young and it fitted well.
-Tili one is strong but a bit spicy and youthfull.
-I would not have a too noble red with this dish But I really can imagine a good structured white as the Nuricante.
+Tili Young is strong but a bit spicy and youthfull.
+I would not have a too noble red with this dish.
+I really can imagine a good structured white as the Nuricante.
 And obviously also my Martavello Swiss Knife would fit.

 Recommended Wines: Rosso di Spica, Corio Rosso del Umbria

 Wine, I am trying "bag in box" from Palazzone, which is the most nobel producer around.
 I want to try if "bag in box" is an alternative to producing an empty bottle every day.
 Well, the red is very decent and pairs also with the cured meat, but I still would want something more expressive.

 Dish: In summer, zucchini can become a plague, if you are cultivating them.
 They produce enormous amounts- and frankly, they are excellent only eaten young.
 It is important to have a huge variety of methods to prepare them......this is from my series of zucchini recipes.

 Recipe?
 Cut the zucchini into slices, and fry them with some spring onions in a pan until they get nicely colored.

 Then put Pecorino cheese on it, let it melt and eat.